nikitavoloboev/data/docs/tools/tools.md

 - [Attio](https://attio.com/) - Customer relationship magic.
 - [What are your favorite pieces of software?
 (2023)](https://lobste.rs/s/d0ptcu/what_are_your_favourite_pieces_software)
 - [Cursor](https://www.cursor.so/) - Editor built for programming with AI. ([Code](https://github.com/getcursor/cursor))
+- [SequenceGenius](https://github.com/huytd/sequencegenius) - Generate sequence diagram from your ideas, with helps from AI.